dydxprotocol/v4-localization/readme.md

 ## Committing Changes
 Before committing your changes to the repo, you need to run the following commands:

-`npm run generate:app` to auto generate required code
+`npm run generate` to auto generate required code

 `npm version patch` to update the package version number